 Some factors that could significantly affect salary in this field are location, industry, and experience.
 Location is key when thinking about a sports journalism career.
 It goes without saying that if you live in a large city with mass media markets, you will guarantee to make more money than someone working in a small city region.

 Studying journalism opens doors to a wide range of careers, which will test your creativity, writing, communication, and research skills.
 Some popular sports writing jobs include:

-- Editorial assistant: Editorial assistants perform a range of administrative and editorial tasks necessary to the publications which often involves in office projects.
+- Editorial assistant: Editorial assistants perform a range of administrative and editorial tasks necessary to the publications, which often involves office projects.

-- Web content manager - Web content managers make sure the content of the website is organized and easy to locate.
-It is also important that you meet the needs of your audience by covering all the necessary topics and making sure everything is up to date.
+- Web content manager- Web content managers make sure the website's content is organized and easy to locate.
+It is also important that you meet your audience's needs by covering all the necessary topics and making sure everything is up to date.